danielkalen/coffeeify/README.md

 CoffeeScript browserify transform.
 Mix and match `.coffee` and `.js` files in the same project.

+## Difference
+The difference between this package and the original [coffeeify](http://ghub.io/coffeeify) is that this module caches coffeescript compilations according to the files' hashes and stores them to disk so that next time a file with the same hash will be processed re-compilation won't be needed.

 ## Example

 Given some files written in a mix of `js` and `coffee`: